NuScale Power (NYSE:SMR) Sees Large Volume Increase - Still a Buy?

 Here are the key news stories impacting NuScale Power this week:

-A number of research analysts recently issued reports on the stock.
-Northland Securities upgraded shares of NuScale Power from a "market perform" rating to an "outperform" rating and set a $21.00 price objective for the company in a report on Friday, February 27th.
-B. Riley Financial reduced their price target on shares of NuScale Power from $38.00 to $24.00 and set a "buy" rating for the company in a report on Monday, December 22nd.
-Barclays reduced their price target on shares of NuScale Power from $45.00 to $15.00 and set an "equal weight" rating for the company in a report on Monday, February 23rd.
-Bank of America upgraded shares of NuScale Power from an "underperform" rating to a "neutral" rating and set a $28.00 price target for the company in a report on Friday, January 9th.
-Finally, Texas Capital upgraded shares of NuScale Power to a "strong-buy" rating in a report on Tuesday, January 27th.
-One equities research analyst has rated the stock with a Strong Buy rating, five have assigned a Buy rating, eight have assigned a Hold rating and three have given a Sell rating to the company.
-According to MarketBeat, the stock has a consensus rating of "Hold" and a consensus price target of $20.96.
+Several research analysts recently weighed in on the stock.
+Weiss Ratings reissued a "sell (d-)" rating on shares of NuScale Power in a research note on Friday, March 27th.
+Cantor Fitzgerald cut their target price on shares of NuScale Power from $55.00 to $20.00 and set an "overweight" rating for the company in a research note on Tuesday, February 24th.
+HSBC assumed coverage on shares of NuScale Power in a research note on Thursday.
+They issued a "hold" rating and a $13.00 target price for the company.
+Royal Bank Of Canada cut their target price on shares of NuScale Power from $21.00 to $14.00 and set a "sector perform" rating for the company in a research note on Monday, March 2nd.
+Finally, Bank of America raised shares of NuScale Power from an "underperform" rating to a "neutral" rating and set a $28.00 target price for the company in a research note on Friday, January 9th.
+One research analyst has rated the stock with a Strong Buy rating, five have given a Buy rating, nine have assigned a Hold rating and three have given a Sell rating to the company's stock.
+According to MarketBeat, the stock presently has a consensus rating of "Hold" and a consensus price target of $20.15.

-NuScale Power (NYSE:SMR - Get Free Report) last issued its quarterly earnings data on Thursday, February 26th.
-The company reported ($0.80) earnings per share for the quarter, missing the consensus estimate of ($0.10) by ($0.70).
-The company had revenue of $1.81 million during the quarter, compared to the consensus estimate of $8.76 million.
+NuScale Power (NYSE:SMR - Get Free Report) last posted its quarterly earnings data on Thursday, February 26th.
+The company reported ($0.80) EPS for the quarter, missing analysts' consensus estimates of ($0.10) by ($0.70).
 NuScale Power had a negative net margin of 1,130.26% and a negative return on equity of 55.23%.
-On average, analysts anticipate that NuScale Power Corporation will post -0.73 earnings per share for the current fiscal year.
+The company had revenue of $1.81 million for the quarter, compared to analyst estimates of $8.76 million.
+On average, equities analysts expect that NuScale Power Corporation will post -0.48 earnings per share for the current fiscal year.

-In other NuScale Power news, insider Clayton Scott sold 22,478 shares of the firm's stock in a transaction that occurred on Monday, March 2nd.
-The shares were sold at an average price of $12.22, for a total transaction of $274,681.16.
-Following the completion of the transaction, the insider owned 132,852 shares in the company, valued at approximately $1,623,451.44.
-This trade represents a 14.47% decrease in their position.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CTO Jose N. Reyes, Jr. sold 25,951 shares of the firm's stock in a transaction that occurred on Monday, March 2nd.
-The stock was sold at an average price of $12.22, for a total transaction of $317,121.22.
-Following the transaction, the chief technology officer owned 268,081 shares of the company's stock, valued at approximately $3,275,949.82.
-The trade was a 8.83% decrease in their position.
+In other news, CFO Robert Ramsey Hamady sold 18,570 shares of the business's stock in a transaction dated Tuesday, March 3rd.
+The stock was sold at an average price of $12.22, for a total transaction of $226,925.40.
+Following the completion of the sale, the chief financial officer owned 97,192 shares in the company, valued at approximately $1,187,686.24.
+The trade was a 16.04% decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Clayton Scott sold 22,478 shares of the business's stock in a transaction dated Monday, March 2nd.
+The stock was sold at an average price of $12.22, for a total value of $274,681.16.
+Following the sale, the insider owned 132,852 shares of the company's stock, valued at $1,623,451.44.
+The trade was a 14.47% decrease in their position.
 The SEC filing for this sale provides additional information.
-Insiders have sold 14,135,610 shares of company stock worth $171,143,439 over the last quarter.
-1.20% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders have sold 40,572,082 shares of company stock worth $481,029,608.
+Company insiders own 1.20% of the company's stock.

 NuScale Power Company Profile